 • Significantly reduced elevator capacity, limiting trips to 4-8 passengers to allow for physical distancing.

 • Face coverings are required for all individuals over the age of two while inside the monument to account for physical distance limitations.
 Visitors must supply their own masks.

 Please plan ahead: All visitors MUST print their tickets in advance or have their tickets available to view on a mobile device.
 Please review printing directions in the Need to Know section.

 Ticket holders awaiting entry gather on the plaza benches near the monument entrance.
 Ticket holders should prepare for potential exposure to the sun, wind, rain, and extreme temperatures.
 There are no restrooms, drinking water, food, or other amenities within the monument.
 The Washington Monument Lodge located on 15th Street has restrooms available to the public.

 Access to the monument is secured by the United States Park Police.
 Visitor screening is to prevent prohibited items and other threats from entering the monument.
 This screening program is similar to what is done at airports and other federal buildings.
 No storage is available for prohibited items.

 Upon entering the monument visitors ascend via elevator to the 500-foot level to behold sweeping views of the city.
-At the 500' Observation Level, visitors will have 10 minutes to enjoy the views and speak with a Ranger.
+At the 500' Observation Level, visitors will be able to enjoy the views and speak with a Ranger.
+Visitors will descend one floor to the 490' Exhibit level to learn more about the Monument and prepare for the return trip.
 A 70 second elevator decent will conclude the trip.
 To learn more about Washington the man, the engineering marvel of the monument, and the design of the city named in his honor, Rangers will be available at each level to provide insight into the stories of this legacy.